Stelios Haji-Ioannou: MT Haven shipping accident

 In April 1991, a Troodos-owned VLCC oil tanker suffered a disaster that resulted in six deaths and spilt about 50,000 tons of crude oil into the sea, becoming arguably the Mediterranean's worst-ever ecological disaster.
 The tanker, M/T Haven, was an elderly vessel, formerly the Amoco Haven, sister ship of the ill-starred Amoco Cadiz that had foundered in 1978.
 Haji-Ioannou was accused of poor maintenance and charged in Italy with manslaughter, in addition to intimidating and attempting to bribe witnesses.
 Haji-Ioannou blamed the accident on an error by one of the surviving crew members.
 He and his father were acquitted by the jury.
 Subsequent civil demands for compensation were also dismissed by the courts.

-"easy" companies
+"Easy" companies

-Haji-Ioannou started easyJet in 1995 when he was 28 years old, running a service between Luton and Scotland.
-In 2000, easyJet PLC was partially floated on the London Stock Exchange.
-He and his family remain its largest single shareholders (34%) in the airline, capitalised at £4.17bn as of 9 May 2019.
+Haji-Ioannou started EasyJet in 1995 when he was 28 years old, running a service between Luton and Scotland.
+In 2000, EasyJet PLC was partially floated on the London Stock Exchange.
+In September 2021, Haji-Ioannou's stake in EasyJet was diluted from 25.3% to 15.3%.
+In July 2026, EasyJet accepted a buyout offer from Apollo Global Management, valuing the company at £5.7 billion.
+At the time, Haji-Ioannou and his family owned about 15% of the airline, worth approximately £855 million.

-Haji-Ioannou conducts business via his private investment vehicle, the easyGroup, which owns the 'easy' brand and licenses it to the various 'easy'-branded ventures, including the airline.
-Haji-Ioannou continues to extend his business interests, mainly in the field of travel and leisure by encouraging entrepreneurs to adopt the "easy" brand for their companies.
+Haji-Ioannou conducts business via his private investment vehicle, the EasyGroup, which owns the "Easy" brand and licenses it to the various "Easy"-branded ventures, including the airline.
+Haji-Ioannou continues to extend his business interests, mainly in the field of travel and leisure by encouraging entrepreneurs to adopt the "Easy" brand for their companies.

-easyJet PLC is one of Europe's largest airlines with a fleet of 323 aircraft carrying over 88.5m passengers annually (2018 figures).
+EasyJet PLC is one of Europe’s largest airlines with a fleet of 356 aircraft carrying 93.4 million passengers annually (2025 figures).

 Other travel/leisure-related businesses include: